-Virtual Ability, Inc.® presents the 9th Annual International Disability Rights Affirmation Conference (IDRAC), October 10, 2020.
+Virtual Ability, Inc.® presented the 9th Annual International Disability Rights Affirmation Conference (IDRAC) on October 10, 2020.

 This is an annual professional conference held online, that is free and open to the public.

-The conference will take place in Second Life® at The Sojourner Auditorium on Virtual Ability Island.
+The conference took place in Second Life® at The Sojourner Auditorium on Virtual Ability Island.

-To celebrate the 30th anniversary of the signing of the Americans with Disability Act, our theme this year is “Where have we been?
+To celebrate the 30th anniversary of the signing of the Americans with Disability Act, our theme this year was “Where have we been?
 Where are we headed?
 How should we get there?”
-We look forward to lively discussions and information sharing among presenters and our very interested and interactive audience.
+We enjoyed lively discussions and information sharing among presenters and our very interested and interactive audience.

-Below is an at-a-glance schedule of the presenters who will share their observations of the progress, benefits and challenges in disability rights in different parts of the world as applied to the current theme.
-We will provide more information about the speakers and their presentations as it becomes available.
-Note: All times are listed in US Pacific Time.
+Below is an at-a-glance schedule of the presenters who shared their observations of the progress, benefits and challenges in disability rights in different parts of the world as applied to this year’s theme.

 IDRAC 2020 Schedule of EventsAll times are in SLT/PDT.